enggsatyamraj/ui69/README.md

-# rajsatyam
+# ui69

 Unstyled, accessible UI components for React Native, inspired by shadcn/ui.

-## What is rajsatyam?
+## What is ui69?

-rajsatyam is a collection of reusable, customizable UI components for React Native.
-Unlike traditional component libraries, rajsatyam doesn't publish the components as a package.
+ui69 is a collection of reusable, customizable UI components for React Native.
+Unlike traditional component libraries, ui69 doesn't publish the components as a package.
 Instead, it provides a CLI that adds the components directly to your project.
 This gives you complete control over the components, including the ability to customize them to fit your needs.

 ## Features